terascope/teraslice/packages/ts-transforms/README.md

 ## Rules
 To understand how rules apply you will need to understand all the different processing phases

-#### Selector Phase
+### Selector Phase
 This is the first phase.

-- **selector** = the criteria to see if a document matches, please refer to [xlucene-evaluator](https://github.com/terascope/teraslice/tree/master/packages/xlucene-evaluator) on all the ways you can write the selector rule
+This goes through and collects all selectors.
+Only data that pass the selectors can have further processing. please refer to [xlucene-evaluator](https://github.com/terascope/teraslice/tree/master/packages/xlucene-evaluator) on all the ways you can write the selector rule.
+Metadata is attached to the records of which selector is applicable for that record.
+This is used to funnel it down the processing pipeline for the subsequent phases

 ```txt
 # will match any document that has a key of "some" and a value of "thing"